Transverse Instability of Stokes Waves at Finite Depth: Introduction

 In Section 2 we introduce the Stokes waves and proceed with the linearization and the flattening by means of a conformal mapping from a strip $\Omega_\eps=\Rr\times (-h_\eps, 0)$ to the two-dimensional fluid domain of the Stokes wave.
 The main result that is required here is Theorem \ref{theo:flattenG}, which is devoted to the three-dimensional Dirichlet-Neumann operator $\cG_{\eps,\beta}$ that occurs in the linearized operator subject to the two-dimensional conformal mapping, and the proof of its analyticity in $\eps$ and $\delta$.
-The lack of a trace theorem from $H^{1/2}$ of a domain to its boundary necessitates a careful alternative analysis.
-Compared to the infinite depth case \cite{CreNguStr}, the proof of analyticity is considerably more difficult due to the dependence on $\eps$ of the strip $\Omega_\eps$.
+The analyticity is proven by an approach inspired by Groves \cite{Groves} and is significantly shorter than our direct approach in \cite{CreNguStr}.

 Theorem \ref{theo:main} is then reduced to studying the eigenvalues of the linearized operator $\cL_{h,\eps,\beta}$, which has a Hamiltonian form and is reversible.
 Section 3 is devoted to a discussion of the first resonance on the imaginary axis when $\eps=0$, the introduction of Kato's perturbed basis, and the reduction to the study of the eigenvalues of a reduced $2\times 2$ matrix $\textrm{L}_{h,\eps,\delta}$.
-In Section 4 we perform extremely tedious expansions of $\cL_{h,\eps,\beta_*+\delta}$ out to third order in both $\eps$ and $\delta$, which are considerably more tedious than the corresponding expansions in \cite{CreNguStr,NguyenStrauss, Berti1}.
+In Section 4 we perform expansions of $\cL_{h,\eps,\beta_*+\delta}$ out to third order in both $\eps$ and $\delta$, which are considerably more tedious than the corresponding expansions in \cite{CreNguStr,NguyenStrauss, Berti1}.
 We use the expansions of $\cL_{h, \eps,\beta_*+\delta}$ to compute the expansions of the Kato basis vectors and of the matrix $\textrm{L}_{h,\eps,\delta}$.
 Finally in Section 5 we analyze the leading terms in the characteristic discriminant of $\textrm{L}_{h,\eps,\delta}$.
 An important step is to prove that a key coefficient, which we call $b_{3,0}$, does not vanish.
 It is here that we must exclude the exceptional depths.
 By determining the precise asymptotics of $b_{3, 0}$ as $h\to 0^+$ and $h\to \infty$, we are able to prove that there are at least one but at most only finitely many such exceptional depths.
 This concludes the proof of Theorem \ref{theo:main}.
 The full equation that defines the isola of eigenvalues up to $O(\eps^4)$ is given in Corollary \ref{cor:ellipse}.
-Finally, we prove a trace result in Appendix \ref{prop:trace}, which is used in the proof of the analyticity of the operator $\cG_{\eps, \beta}$.